lui-dias/explorer/README.md

 It's a file explorer with some features that I think it would be nice for a file explorer to have. **Extremely WIP**.

+Tested only on Windows, probably not working correctly on Linux or Mac.

 ## How to run
 ```
 git clone https://github.com/lui-dias/explorer